Blacksuan19/init.nvim/README.md

 - Beautiful Material ocean color scheme
 - VSCode like autocompletion, multi cursor
 - Smooth Scrolling (its really smooth!)
+- file previews in fzf
 - Asynchronous Lint Engine
 - Simple, Intuitive shortcuts

 ### Supported Languages

-Neovim provies support for a wide range of languages by default, with the adition of [polyglot](https://github.com/sheerun/vim-polyglot) even more languages are supported.
+Neovim provies support for a wide range of languages by default.
 There is also support for:

 - [liquid](https://shopify.github.io/liquid/)